intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

 Interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys, because it is designed to describe tonal intervals.
 One of the most common and straightforward methods for finding interval *quality* requires a strong familiarity with the twelve major scales:

-**Please remember that each of the following steps only works if you consider `do` as the bottom pitch of the interval.**
+**Please remember that each of the following steps only works if you use a "relative" (as opposed to "absolute") pitch labeling system such as the moveable-do solfege system as described in [Unit 1b]({{ site.baseurl }}/01-pitches-clefs/b1-labelingpitches.html).**
 1. When looking at an interval, consider the bottom pitch of the interval as `do` of a major scale.
 1. If the top pitch of the interval is a note that naturally exists in that major scale, it is either a major or perfect interval.
 Whether major or perfect depends on the *size*.
   - Unisons, fourths, fifths, and octaves occur naturally as *perfect* intervals within the major scale.